amanzi/amanzi/testing/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

 * :math:`S`, storativity
 * :math:`Q`, well-head pumping rate

-Transmissivity of the aquifer is defined as:
+Transmissivity [L:sup:`2`/T] of the aquifer is defined as:

 .. math:: T = Kb

-where :math:`K` is the hydraulic conductivity of the aquifer and :math:`b` is the saturated thickness.
+where :math:`K` is the hydraulic conductivity of the aquifer  [L/T] and :math:`b` is the saturated thickness of the aquifer [L].
 Transmissivity values greater than 0.015 :math:`\frac{m^2}{s}` represent aquifers capable of well exploitation.
-Storativity is a dimensionless parameter that describes the amount of water released by the aquifer per unit volume of the aquifer.
+Storativity is a dimensionless parameter that describes the amount of water released by the aquifer per unit unit decline in hydraulic head in the aquifer, per unit area of the aquifer.
 Storativity can be calculated using:

 .. math:: S = S_s b

-where :math:`S_s` is the *specific storage* and is unique to each aquifer.
-Again, :math:`b` is the saturated thickness of the aquifer.
-Specific storage represents the volume of water released per unit volume of the aquifer per unit decline in hydraulic head.
+where :math:`S_s` is the *specific storage* [L\ :sup:`-1`], which describes the volume of water an aquifer releases from storage, per unit volume of aquifer, per unit decline in hydraulic head.
+For a confined aquifer, storativity is the vertically integrated specific storage value.

-Lastly, the constant pumping rate, :math:`Q`, is the volume of water discharged from the well per unit time.
+Lastly, the constant pumping rate, :math:`Q`, is the volume of water discharged from the well per unit time [L\ :sup:`3`/T].

 Model